rabs664/Amstrad-CPC-CTC-DART/KiCad/readme.txt

-This folder contains some images of the Amstrad CPC CTC DART board and associated test programs.
+This folder contains files associated with the use of KiCad 7 to create the schematics and PCB.